SEARCH:

 Shopping for a Safe Mattress

 This is not an easy task.
 Mattress manufacturers are not required to label or disclose which chemicals their mattresses contain.
-Further, many state that their mattresses are chemical-free, when in reality they are not.
+Further many state that their mattresses are free of toxic material, when in reality they are not.

-One way to find a safe mattress is to have a doctor or chiropractor write you a prescription for a chemical-free mattress, and then find a manufacturer to make one for you.
+One way to find a safe mattress is to have a doctor or chiropractor write you a prescription, and then find a manufacturer to make one for you.
 You can also search for 100% wool, toxin-free mattresses.

 A second option that seems reliable is finding a mattress that uses a Kevlar, bullet-proof type of material in lieu of chemicals for fire-proofing.
 These are available in most big stores, and will help you to avoid some of the toxicity.